 Steps to take

-If you feel your stress levels increase, you can take some positive steps to calibrate the balance and restore your wellbeing, such as:
+If you feel your stress levels increase, try these positive steps to calibrate your balance and restore your wellbeing.

-- Hear from others in these Gazette articles:
+4. Hear from other experts in these Gazette articles: